 Añada is Gertrude Street’s tapas bar.
-It’s clean and slick, like something straight out of Madrid.
-The large front windows, industrial lamps, exposed brick and smooth wooden counter and tabletops are typical of the a la mode local aesthetic.
-But it’s what comes out of the kitchen and from behind the bar that brings it to life.
+It’s clean and slick – like something straight out of Madrid.
+The large front windows, industrial lamps, exposed brick and smooth wooden counter and tabletops are typical of the local aesthetic.
+But it’s what comes out of the kitchen and from behind the bar that brings Añada to life.
 With a pleasant variety of local as well as Spanish wines, and beers served by a knowledgeable staff, there is rarely an empty glass in the house.

 The seafood-heavy menu is split into tiny pieces of tapas on one side and larger raciones on the other.
-These include plates of grilled quail on pomegranate seeds, dill and freekeh; king prawns with salmorejo; stuffed calamari; and Berkshire pork belly with aubergine.
-Accompany with orange-soaked carrots, roasted beetroots and wash down with some sherry.
-The Moorish influences are evident in these small dishes that are designed to be shared.
-But you’ll need a few and it’s easy to accumulate a hefty bill here.
+These include plates of Joselito Gran Reserva acorn fed jamon aged for 36 months; paella with chorizo, chicken, diamond clams & saffron; and Pan roasted chermoula chicken with bulgar & sumac.
+Accompany these with carrots, pistachios, goats cheese & orange blossom and wash it down with some sherry.
+The Andalucian and Muslim Mediterranean influences are evident in these small dishes that are designed to be shared.
+But you’ll probably need a few and it’s easy to accumulate a hefty bill here.

-Sit on a stool up at the bar, the long share table at the back, or at intimate tables for two and four packed nicely into the narrow room.
-Like in Spain, things here are well considered to make the most of a bustling space, though you won’t be able to just drop in here and hang off the bar, so book ahead.
+Sit on a stool up at the bar, the long share table at the back, or at intimate tables for two and four that are packed nicely into the narrow room.
+Like in Spain, things here are well considered and make the most of a bustling space, though, due to its popularity, you won’t be able to just drop in here and hang off the bar, so book ahead.